carmenbianca/report-liferay/report.md

 # Design

 Like the requirements, the design is split up in two components.
-TODO
+The design in this chapter is a deliberate high-level overview mixed with specific details.
+The rationale for the high-level overview is to let test-driven development take care of the low-level design.

 ## Inbound